The economy

 Stocks

-• Global equities declined during the week.
-Developed markets outperformed emerging markets.
+• Global equities recorded negative returns for the week.
+Emerging markets outperformed developed markets.

-• U.S. stocks posted losses for the week.
-Financials and energy were the top-performing sectors, while health care and materials were the primary market laggards.
+• U.S. equities moved lower during the week.
+Industrials and consumer discretionary were the top-performing sectors, while healthcare and communication services were the primary market laggards

-• Value stocks led growth, while large caps outperformed small caps.
+• Value stocks outperformed growth, while small caps outpaced large caps.

 Bonds

-• Global bond markets lost ground during the week.
+• Global bond markets declined for the week.

 • High-yield bonds led the markets, followed by corporate bonds and government bonds.